ivobeerens-nl/blog/content/blog/2024/08/the-latest-technology-news-july-2024/index.md

 ![newsletter](images/august2024.jpeg)

 In today’s fast-paced tech landscape, staying informed is key!
 That’s why we’re here to make it easy for you.
 Each month, we’ll handpick the most insightful and informative articles that covers:
-- DAAS / VDI / End User Computing (EUC), Endpoint Management and Apps
+- DAAS, VDI, End User Computing (EUC), Endpoint Management and Apps
 - Cloud
 - Virtualization
 - Infrastructure As Code (IaC) /DevOps